 Probably the cheapest lunch you will find in Cozumel is at El Laurel on 11th near the Ave.
 30 circle.
 This is really a small store with a limited Spanish newsstand and a deli counter in the back.
 Our favorite order is the empanadas, which are on display at the front counter.
 You can choose from bean (frijoles), potato (papas), chicken (pollo) or beef (stake).
 Three or four empanadas (at a cost of about US$2.00 total) should be enough for lunch.
 Flavored chips are 3 to 4 pesos.

 A great breakfast or another good choice for a real cheap lunch is 3 Patitos Empanadas at the corner of Ave 30 and Calle 15.
 As you might imagine, pretty much the only items on the menu are fried empanadas.
-They usually have chicken, beef (ground meat), cheese, potato and bean.
+They usually have chicken, beef (ground meat), cheese, potato, bean and occasionally fish.
 Of those, the beef is our least favorite.
 You can get your order to go or eat standing at the front counter.
 The food is nothing fancy but is definitely worth the price.
-A lunch of 4 empanadas and a Coke before the tip is about $25 pesos or about $2 USD per person.
+A lunch of 4 empanadas and a Coke before the tip is about $30 pesos or about $2.50 USD per person.
 Before making big plans to eat there you may want to double check on their hours of operation.
 On one attempted visit a few months ago, we found them closed at 12:30pm on a Saturday but on other occasions, have seen them open well into the afternoon.
 On our most recent visit, they were pretty consistent in closing at noon.

 Another good choice for tacos is Taco Pique located across the street from the San Francisco Asis supermarket just north of the corner of Ave.
 Pedro Joaquín Coldwell (aka Ave.
 30) & Benito Juaréz.
 Pique has an extensive menu with lots of dishes other than tacos and a wide assortment of beverages including jamaica, horchata, fruited aquas, soft drinks and beer.
 There is a nice sized garden area in the back where you can dine.